 "NHSMUN sets the standard that MUNUC, BMUN, HMUN and NAIMUN need to follow.
 Smooth, knowledgeable, focused and elite.
 You guys are what others hope to be."Bob Timberlake, Faculty Advisor; Mira Costa High School

 NHSMUN is the world’s largest high school conference and features the most prestigious substantive program available.
 It features the best-trained staff on the circuit, made up of MUN experts from leading colleges and universities across the globe, each of whom has undergone IMUNA's accredited and rigorous training course.
 Because NHSMUN is attended by some of the most talented MUN delegates from around the world, it consistently features some of the highest-level debate on the MUN circuit.

 Our location in New York City exposes students to one of the most prominent cultural centers of the world.
 Delegates can experience rigorous debate in the same day as they attend a Broadway Production or visit one of New York’s leading museums, such as The Metropolitan Museum of Art and the Museum of Natural History.

 However, the NHSMUN experience isn’t just created by the staff.
 At the conference, delegates also have the opportunity to meet and befriend students from dozens of other countries.
 Sometimes these students are from the country they are representing at the conference!
 Here are five reasons why you might enjoy NHSMUN:

-1. Our Students - With 5000 students attending both conference sessions from over 50 countries around the world, NHSMUN promises a diverse mix of attendees who can provide insightful perspectives and new ways of thinking: exposure to which most students are not accustomed on a frequent basis.
+1. The Students - With 5000 students attending both conference sessions from roughly 75 countries around the world, NHSMUN promises a diverse mix of attendees who can provide insightful perspectives and new ways of thinking: exposure to which most students are not accustomed on a frequent basis.
 Coming together in New York City, the conference represents the global mindset required in today's society and the future generation to come.